GeyserMC/GeyserWiki/_docs/geyser/getting-started-with-api.md

 `GeyserApi.api()` may be null until after the Geyser plugin enables.

+For more information on the Geyser API, see [here](/geyser/geyser-api/).

 ## Using Floodgate
 This page has a very simple primer for the Floodgate API.
 For a full breakdown, see [here](/floodgate/floodgate-api/).